kjmadscience/k8s-volt-aggdemo/README.md

 NAME                TYPE        CLUSTER-IP     EXTERNAL-IP   PORT(S)
 prometheus-server   ClusterIP   10.36.10.184   <none>        80/TCP
 ```
-7. Setup grafana
+8. Setup grafana

-	1. RP datasource
-	Add Redpanda prometheus as datasource using its fully qualified service name.
+	- [ ] RP datasource :Add Redpanda prometheus as datasource using its fully qualified service name.

-	2. Install Treemap plugin
+	- [ ] Install Treemap plugin
-	3. Import dashboards
+	- [ ] Import dashboards

 8. Eyes to the environment

-Below are the different observability mediums for the entire env
+> Below are the different observability mediums for the entire env

 - Volt VMC
 The type of service is configured in **myproperties.yaml**